 Of the three legs of the Bermuda Triangle strategy, reinsurance might be the most opaque and arcane.
-That’s saying a lot, because the other two parts—fixed indexed annuities (FIAs) and collateralized loan obligation (CLOs)—are mysteries of their own.
+That’s saying a lot, because the other two parts—fixed indexed annuities (FIAs) and collateralized loan obligations (CLOs)—are mysteries of their own.

 Certain data is available.
 In each FIA issuer’s 2021 statutory filing, lengthy documents, you can see its gross annuity sales, the amount of premium reinsured, the annuity products that were reinsured, the type of reinsurance used, the reinsurance partner, and the partner’s headquarters.